department-of-veterans-affairs/vets-website/docs/StartANewReactApp.md

 - `entryFile`: The path to the entry file created in step 2, relative to the manifest file.
 - `entryName`: The name of the entry file bundle that will be created.
 This should match the name used in step 5.
 - `rootUrl`: The url of the application.
 This should resolve to the page you created in step 4.
 It should also start with a slash and have no trailing slashes.
-- `noRouting`: If you're app doesn't have multiple pages and doesn't need url rewriting, set this to true.
+- `noRouting`: If your app doesn't have multiple pages and doesn't need url rewriting, set this to true.
 - `production`: If this is false, the content page for your app will be added to the ignore list and not generated in production.